nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: Advance an applicant’s status**

-Precondition: Status of Applicant to advance is not `ACCEPTED` or `REJECTED`.
+Precondition: Status of Applicant to advance is not `ACCEPTED` or `REJECTED` and HMHero already has some applicants stored.

 **MSS**